 Children with special needs may not be able to sit still for long periods of time for cavity removal or other dental procedures.
 As a result, parents may decide that the safest option for their child is sedation dentistry.

-For dental emergencies or major dental procedures, special needs children may need to be put under general anesthesia.
+For major dental procedures, special needs children may need to be put under general anesthesia.
 This way, they don’t move or jerk away while the dentist is trying to drill a tooth.

 Autism has only increased in recent years, making it a popular topic of concern among parents seeking dental care for autistic children.
 For a child on the autism spectrum, the bright lights and strange noises while sitting in the dentist’s chair can prove to be too much sensory stimulation.